jasp-stats/jaspAudit/inst/help/auditClassicalPlanning.md

 Planning
 ===

 The planning analysis allows the user to calculate a minimum sample size given a set of sampling objectives and summary statistics of the population.
-Note that when you have access to the raw population data you may want to use the audit workflow, an analysis that guides you through the sampling process.
+Note that, when you have access to the raw population data, you may want to use the audit workflow, an analysis that guides you through the sampling process.

 <img src="%HELP_FOLDER%/img/workflowPlanning.png" />